Connect with us

 Champions League

-The Champions League last 16 rumbles on this week, as the first four quarterfinalists are being decided.
-Below, we dissect the biggest talking points from Tuesday’s action in Europe’s premier club competition.
+The Champions League rumbled on this week.
+Below, we dissect the biggest talking points from a critical Matchday 5 in Europe’s premier club competition.

 Quick free-kicks